 For more information on robustness refer to SCI P391.

 In the United Kingdom, structural steel in single storey buildings does not normally require fire resistance.
-The most common situation in which it is required to fire protect the structural steelwork is where prevention of fire spread to adjacent buildings, a boundary condition, occurs.
+The most common situation in which it is required to fire protect the structural steelwork is where prevention of fire spread to adjacent buildings, a boundary condition, is required.
 There are a small number of other, rare, instances, for example when demanded by an insurance provider, where structural fire protection may be required.

 When a portal frame is close to the boundary, there are several requirements aimed at stopping fire spread by keeping the boundary intact: